 Finally, we recommend subscribing to some B2B newsletters and analyzing them critically to figure out what you do and don’t like.
 If you’re not sure where to start, we’ll offer some examples in the next section to help you get started.

 To give you an idea of how different approaches can work for different companies, we’ve rounded up four business newsletters that have leveraged different strategies to achieve success.

 Founded in 2014 as a daily newsletter, The Hustle has now become a full-fledged media company with 1.5 million subscribers, a podcast, and a paid premium research community.
 The daily emails are short, taking five minutes or less to read, and written in a funny, engaging style.

 The content features a roundup of various business and entrepreneur news stories from the previous day, such as product launches and acquisition announcements.
 They also include graphics and memes to make it more visually appealing and inject some humor into the newsletter.

 This is a business newsletter sent by Trello, which is a web-based Kanban-style productivity application.
 The email is very short on copy but heavy on graphics and visuals to make it extremely quick to read.

 The emails go out approximately twice a month, so subscribers aren’t overwhelmed by the frequency.
-The newsletter includes lots of productivity content that is not specifically about Trello, so they aren’t constantly pushing their products, and users are still getting value even if they don’t use Trello.
+The newsletter includes lots of productivity content that is not specifically about Trello, so their newsletter isn’t part of an email campaign per se that constantly pushes their products like a typical transactional email.
+Readers still get value even if they don’t use Trello.